SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.27.md

 ### Enhancements

-#### New NewBookingId property [ID_33950]
+#### New BookingId property [ID_33950]

 When the *TryCreateNewBooking* method was used to create a new booking, but the creation failed, up to now there was no way to know which log file was created.
-To make this possible, the *Booking* class now has a new *NewBookingId* property indicating the ID of a booking that will be created, so that users can know the ID of the booking they are trying to create.
+To make this possible, the *Booking* class now has a new *BookingId* property indicating the ID of a booking that will be created, so that users can know the ID of the booking they are trying to create.

 #### Improved exception in case Booking Manager is in error state [ID_34068]